 When I was a kid, I’d visit my cousins in the South.
 They were excellent hosts, kind to us, and let us ride their dirt bikes, their horses, and use their pool.
-Their dogs were sweet and I loved playing with them and petting them in my cousins’ backyard.
-Now and then though, someone would walk by on the sidewalk.
+Their dogs were sweet and I loved playing with them in my cousins’ backyard.
+Now and then, someone would walk by on the sidewalk.
 The dogs would approach them, wagging their tails, looking for a friend.
 They’d wag them, that is, if the person walking by happened to be white.

 My cousins had what are called “white dogs,” because if an African American happened to walk by, the dogs transformed into something ferocious.
 They ripped at the chain link fence to get at that black man, woman, or child.
 In the South, some dogs were (and maybe still are) trained to attack African Americans.
 My cousins were proud of this; they thought their dogs had taste.